Determination of the CKM angle $\phi_{3}$ from a combination of Belle and Belle II results: Results

-The discrepancy with the world average arises primarily from the large values obtained for $r_B^{D\pi}$ and $\delta_B^{D\pi}$, which deviate by $2.2\sigma$ and $4.0\sigma$, respectively, from the world average values.
-These parameters are correlated: a large $r_B^{D\pi}$ value results in a smaller uncertainty on $\delta_B^{D\pi}$, thus giving a larger deviation for this parameter.
+The discrepancy with the world average arises primarily from the large values obtained for $r_B^{D\pi}$ and $\delta_B^{D\pi}$, which deviate by $2.2\sigma$ and $4.0\sigma$, respectively, from the world average values.\footnote{In this context, the ``world average" refers to the LHCb average of \(r_B^{D\pi}\) and \(\delta_B^{D\pi}\), as there are currently no world average values for \(r_B^{D\pi}\) and \(\delta_B^{D\pi}\)~\cite{hflav}.} These parameters are correlated: a large $r_B^{D\pi}$ value results in a smaller uncertainty on $\delta_B^{D\pi}$, thus giving a larger deviation for this parameter.
 The large $r_B^{D\pi}$ value is mainly determined by the values of input observables in Equation~\ref{eq:xi_param}.
 While these observables agree within $2\sigma$ with the values reported by the only other measurement available with this parametrization~\cite{lhcb2021}, their large central values lead to an unexpectedly high $r_B^{D\pi}$ value.
 For instance, the expected value for the $r_B^{D\pi}/r_B^{DK}$ ratio is approximately 1/20, considering only the ratio of CKM matrix-elements involved in the amplitudes, i.e., $\vert V^{*}_{ub} V_{cd}/V^{*}_{cb} V_{ud} \vert$.
-However, we obtain $\sim$ 1/7 for this ratio in our combination.
+However, we obtain approximately 1/7 for this ratio in our combination.
 We demonstrate that the departure of our results from the world averages is due to our higher measured value of $r_B^{D\pi}$ by repeating the combination after constraining $r_B^{D\pi}$ to its expected value $r_B^{D\pi} = 0.0053 \pm 0.0007$, estimated using the known branching fractions of various $B \to D K$ and $B \to D \pi$ decays and SU(3) symmetry~\cite{rBDpi}.
-With this additional constraint, our combined $\phi_3$ value is $(80.4 \pm 7.8)^\circ$, which is not significantly different from the nominal result.
-However, the resulting increased uncertainty on $\delta_B^{D\pi}$ yields better agreement of the full set of results with the world averages, with a $p$-value of 63.4\%.
+With this additional constraint, our combined $\phi_3$ value is $(78.7 \pm 8.1)^\circ$, which is not significantly different from the nominal result.
+However, the resulting increased uncertainty on $\delta_B^{D\pi}$ yields better agreement of the full set of results with the world averages, with a $p$-value of 13\%.